terrypatterson/Data-Integration-Log-bookmarklet/README.md

 # Data-Integration-Log-bookmarklet
-Sort Data Integration drop down to be in order alphabetically
+This javascript bookmarklet will sort the Data Integration drop down on the logs page within Blackboard Learn to be in order alphabetically.
+Therefore making it much easier to find integrations when looking for log data.

 ## How to Create the bookmarklet